 - Lighting Character: Light Sources and Their Pattern of Distribution.
 The character of lighting is defined in terms of the types of lighting present and their pattern of illumination.
-Illumination may be described in terms of: 1) Ambient Lighting, the general overall level of lighting in a given area due to the various light sources present; 2) Corona, which is the diffuse halo of light that exists above a lit area, usually against a dark background and discerned only at substantial distances; and 3) Glare, as defined above: focused, intense, point-source or reflected light.
-Being a negative occurrence of direct or reflected light, glare is not described as part of the inherent character of lighting in an area.
-It would be an adverse effect of past actions. - Congruence (Intactness).
+Illumination may be described in terms of: 1) Ambient Lighting, the general overall level of lighting in a given area due to the various light sources present; 2) Corona, which is the diffuse halo of light that exists above a lit area, usually against a dark background and discerned only at substantial distances; and 3) Glare, as defined above: focused, intense, point-source or reflected light. - Congruence (Intactness).
 As with daytime visual conditions, this attribute is the degree to which past actions have noticeably and unfavorably changed the type and/or intensity of lighting in an area such that the result appears incongruent with the inherent character of lighting there. - Coherence (Unity).
 This attribute, as it pertains to lighting, is the internal consistency of scale, pattern and organization of the sources and effect of lighting relative to the potentially affected area.

-2.3.3 Visual Modification Classes
+F.7.2.3.3 Visual Modification Classes

-Visual Conditions are expressed in terms of four Visual Modification Classes (VMCs), defined in Table 2.
+Visual Conditions are expressed in terms of four Visual Modification Classes (VMCs), defined in Table F-2.
 The highest quality landscapes are those that are Visual Modification Class 1, in which all features and their distribution, as well as sources of lighting, appear to be characteristic of the established setting, and past actions have not introduced incongruous changes or altered viewing conditions, nor have such actions adversely affected the coherence (scale, pattern, organization, composition) of the landscape and its lighting.

-Visual Modification Class 2 conditions occur where adverse changes in the landscape and/or lighting are noticeable but subordinate to the features characteristic of the area; these changes may attract some attention, but they do not compete for it with
+Visual conditions that are Visual Modification Class 2 occur where adverse changes in the landscape and/or lighting are noticeable but subordinate to the features characteristic of the area; these changes may attract some attention, but they do not compete for it with other features in the field of view; and/or historically available scenic views may have become partly blocked or less inaccessible.
+Visual conditions that are Visual

-TABLE 2
+TABLE F-2